-This 2 minute project will have you discovering beauty in the small and simple things that surround you...
-Mushrooms!
+This 2 minute project will have you discovering nature's beauty in new and exciting ways, any time of year!

 Are you interested in learning a quick and easy craft?
 Have you spotted some mushrooms growing in your lawn after all this late summer rain here in NC?
 Or maybe you're struggling to keep your young, curious kiddos entertained just a liiiiiiiittle bit longer until school starts?
 We'll we've got the perfect activity!